ashwinraiyani/skillbadge3/README.md

 Enter the Root password generated in Step 4.

-In the SQL console, run the following query to create the wordpress database:
+In the SQL console, run the following query to create the wordpress database:<br/>
    CREATE DATABASE wordpress;  <br/>
    GRANT ALL PRIVILEGES ON wordpress.* TO "wp_user"@"%" IDENTIFIED BY "stormwind_rules";  <br/>
    FLUSH PRIVILEGES;  <br/>